Wedbush lifts Starbucks Corporation [SBUX] price estimate. Who else is bullish?

-Starbucks Corporation [NASDAQ: SBUX] stock went on a downward path that fall over -6.19% on Monday, amounting to a one-week price decrease of less than -7.99%.
+Starbucks Corporation [NASDAQ: SBUX] slipped around -4.43 points on Friday, while shares priced at $82.73 at the close of the session, down -5.08%.
 The company report on February 23, 2022 that Starbucks to Webcast 2022 Annual Meeting of Shareholders.

 Starbucks Corporation (NASDAQ: SBUX) will hold its Annual Meeting of Shareholders (Annual Meeting) on Wednesday, March 16, 2022, at 10:00 a.m.
 Pacific Time.
 The meeting, which will be held in a virtual format, can be accessed on the company’s website at investor.starbucks.com.